ERBringHorvath/SeqForge/README.md

 `pip install -r requirements.txt` or `pip3 install -r requirements.txt`

-**Verify multiBLAST Installation**
+**Verify SeqForge Installation**

-`multiblast --help` <br />
+`seqforge --help` <br />
-`multiblast --version`
+`seqforge --version`

 NOTE: Permissions should automatically be applied during installation.
-If you get a `permission denied` message when running `multiblast`, permissions may need to be changed manually.
+If you get a `permission denied` message when running `seqforge`, permissions may need to be changed manually.
 To do this, you can use the following command: <br />

-`chmod +x /path/to/multiblast/bin/multiblast`
+`chmod +x /path/to/seqforge/bin/seqforge`

 ## Example Usage

 **Building a BLAST+ Database Library**

-multiblast makedb: <br />
+seqforge makedb: <br />
 `-f`, `--file_directory`: path to the directory containing input files in FASTA format <br />
 `-d`, `--dbtype`: specify what sort of database you want to create (`nucl`, nucleotide, `prot`, protein) <br />
 `-o`, `--out`: path to directory where you want to store your databases

 Example: <br />
-`multiblast makedb -f /path/to/FASTA/files -d nucl -o /path/to/results/folder`
+`seqforge makedb -f /path/to/FASTA/files -d nucl -o /path/to/results/folder`

 **Querying a database library**

-multiblast query: <br />
+seqforge query: <br />
 `-d`, `--database`: path to directory containing BLAST+ databases <br />
 `-q`, `--query-files`: path to directory containing query files in amino acid FASTA format <br />
 `-e`, `--evalue`: maximum e-value cutoff, default 0.00001 <br />